Another Book of Nothing Chapters 20 - 24:

 "Gate gate, paragate, parasamgate, bodhi svaha"

 Sri Nisargadatta Maharaj explains it this way: the “I am”, which constitutes consciousness and exists only in relation to its objects is like a hole in the roof, as it were, whereby the light of awareness enters and illuminates all.
-When sought by means of the negation of its multifarious attributes, that “I am” is thus found to be nothing indeed but emptiness - an open space at one with the light of infinite awareness.
+When sought by means of the negation of its multifarious attributes, that “I am” is thus found to be nothing indeed but emptiness - an empty space and openness at one with the light of infinite awareness.

 For those of us who enjoy the intellectual puzzle of philosophy, we then have this problem - how, given the existence of a totally unconditioned state, does a conditioned state arise?
 How can duality emerge from unity, and how can something originate from nothing?
 Even the slightest awareness of ‘oneness’ as such would be sufficient to get the ball rolling, but from where can it arise?